Michigan Gov. Rick Snyder, Autobooks CEO Talk Detroit Startup Culture

 Detroit’s Elevator Pitch

-Detroit offers an opportunity to make a visible difference, said Autobooks employee Pope.
+Detroit offers an opportunity to make a visible difference, said Autobooks employee Hope.

-“With all of the growth downtown Detroit has seen and Michigan has seen, you aren’t just another small part in a large machinery that’s been running for a long time,” Pope said.
+“With all of the growth downtown Detroit has seen and Michigan has seen, you aren’t just another small part in a large machinery that’s been running for a long time,” Hope said.
 “You are actually actively shaping the environment and the culture here, and that’s something you really can’t get anywhere else in the country right now.”

 Detroit is rife with mentors, and wage equality doesn’t hurt, said Autobooks CEO and co-founder Steve Robert.